Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: The Design of

 \section{The Design of \name}

-After finalizing the beamforming design, this section presents the workflow of \name.
+After finalizing the beamforming design, this section presents the workflow of \name, as shown in Fig.~\ref{fig:overview}.
 The Tx first receives access requests from both the legitimate communication Rx and sensing Rx.
 Upon receiving the requests, the Tx estimates its channels to both the communication Rx and the sensing Rx, which are used to obtain $\vartheta^{\mathrm{C}}$ and $\vartheta^{\mathrm{S}}$.
 This can be achieved using existing RIS-based channel estimation and localization algorithms~\cite{zheng2020intelligent,zheng2019intelligent,li2023riscan,fan2025sense}.
-Then, the Tx executes Algorithm~\ref{alg:beamforming} to determine the RIS beamforming vectors. \revhyh{Simultaneously, a digital key is securely shared between the Tx and the legitimate sensing Rx.
-Using this key, the Tx applies the time-domain masking method to generate time-varying RIS configurations and transmits packets under the proposed RIS switching strategy, thereby enabling high-performance sensing and communication with privacy guarantees.
-At the sensing Rx, the collected CSI is processed using the time-domain demasking procedure, which leverages the shared key to recover the clean CSI, after which standard sensing algorithms are applied for activity recognition.} The workflow of \name involves two key components: \begin{itemize} \item RIS switching strategy in Section~\ref{sec:switch}, which addresses the communication disruption caused by RIS beamforming transitions (as discussed in Section~\ref{sssec:comm}). \item Time-domain masking and demasking method in Section~\ref{subsec:encryption}, which protects sensitive sensing information from potential eavesdroppers while enabling the legitimate sensing Rx to achieve high-performance sensing. \end{itemize}
+Then, the Tx executes Algorithm~\ref{alg:beamforming} to determine the RIS beamforming vectors. {Simultaneously, a digital key is securely shared between the Tx and the legitimate sensing Rx\footnote{\revhyh{We can reuse existing Wi-Fi authentication and encryption mechanisms to share a fresh digital key between the Tx and the legitimate Rx after association.
+This key is implemented as a random seed for generating the RIS configuration sequence and can be periodically refreshed.}}.
+Using this key, the Tx applies the time-domain masking method to generate time-varying RIS configurations and transmits packets under the proposed RIS switching strategy, thereby enabling high-performance sensing and communication with \revhyh{effective privacy protection}.
+At the sensing Rx, the collected CSI is processed using the time-domain demasking procedure, which leverages the shared key to recover the clean CSI, after which standard sensing algorithms are applied for activity recognition.} The workflow of \name involves two key components: 1) RIS switching strategy in Section~\ref{sec:switch}, which addresses the communication disruption caused by RIS beamforming transitions (as discussed in Section~\ref{sssec:comm}); 2) Time-domain masking and demasking method in Section~\ref{subsec:encryption}, which protects sensitive sensing information from potential eavesdroppers while enabling the legitimate sensing Rx to achieve high-performance sensing.